-'A fourth Plane for Tuzla,' MSF press release, 19 July, 1995 (in French).
+'A fourth Plane for Tuzla', MSF Press Release, 19 July 1995 (in French).

 The Médecins Sans Frontières team in Potocari hopes to be able to evacuate this afternoon, taking with them 13 local staff members and the last two wounded patients, a woman of 80 and a man of 81.
-Two MSF staff members remain in Kladanj and are ready to treat other refugees from Srebrenica.
+Two MSF staff members remain in Kladanj and are ready to treat other refugees from Srebrenica.\

-Sitrep Srebrenica-Potocari 6 to 22 July 1995, The MSF Srebrenica team logbook, 24 July 1995 (in English) (edited.)
+'Sitrep Srebrenica-Potocari 6 to 22 July 1995, the MSF Srebrenica Team Logbook', 24 July 1995 (in English), (edited).

-Tuesday 18 July: Although having the clearance for Tuzla, we are hesitating, mostly due to the fact that security cannot be guaranteed, that we don't know the road at all, that we cannot have a UN escort, or an escort from BSA further than

-Lubovija and that we fear getting into trouble [over] our local male staff.
+Tuesday 18 July: Although [we have] the clearance for Tuzla, we are hesitating, mostly due to the fact that security cannot be guaranteed, that we don't know the road at all, that we cannot have a UN escort, or an escort from BSA further than Lubovija and that we fear getting into trouble [over] our local male staff.

-[...]MSF Beo [Belgrade] is taking care of our new visa for Belgrade, the transit visa for the locals for Croatia, the plane seats from Belgrade to Zagreb and from Zagreb to Split, the shuttle from Split to Tuzla, accommodation for locals.[...]
+[...]
+MSF Beo [Belgrade] is taking care of our new visa for Belgrade, the transit visa for the locals for Croatia, the plane seats from Belgrade to Zagreb and from Zagreb to Split, the shuttle from Split to Tuzla, accommodation for locals.[...]